overblog/GraphQLBundle/docs/validation/index.md

                 resolve: "@=res('createUser', [args])"
                 # ...
 ```
-Now, when you try to validate the arguments in your resolver, it will throw an exception, because it will try to call a method with the name `validate` on the object of class `ValidationNode`, which doesn't have such.
-As explained in the section [How does it work?](#how-does-it-work) each GraphQL type is represented by an object of class `ValidationNode` during the validation process.
+Now, when you try to validate the arguments in your resolver, it will throw an exception, because it will try to call a
+method with the name `validate` on the object of class `ValidationNode`, which doesn't have such.
+As explained in the
+section [How does it work?](#how-does-it-work) all input data is represented objects of class `ValidationNode` during
+the validation process.

 ####  Validation groups of linked constraints

 Linked constraints will be used _as it is_.
-This means that it's not possible to change any of their params including _groups_.
+This means that it's not possible to change any of their params including
-For example, if you link a _property_ on class `User`, then all copied constraints will be in the groups `Default` and `User` (unless other groups declared explicitly in the linked class).
+_groups_.
+For example, if you link a _property_ on class `User`, then all copied constraints will be in the groups
+`Default` and `User` (unless other groups declared explicitly in the linked class itself).

 ### Cascade

-The validation of arguments of the type `input-object`, which are marked as `cascade`, will be delegated to the embedded type.
+The validation of arguments of the type `input-object`, which are marked as `cascade`, will be delegated to the embedded
+type.
 The nesting can be any depth.

 #### Example:
 ```yaml